 You may think that everything you say is confidential but this is rarely the case.
 How do you know that your comments won’t go any further, or be overheard by a senior worker?
 Are you certain your secret is safe with this person and they won’t hold it against you for their own advantage?
 Confidentiality is a key component to being successful.
 The higher up you get the more company information you will be entrusted with.
 If there are question marks surrounding your ability to not gossip, then you will not be elevated into a position of power.

 It’s good practice to avoid discussing your opinions about co-workers with anyone.
 If you find yourself compelled to voice an opinion or an objection – then you must ensure you take an organisational perspective.

 When involved in office politics you are likely to find yourself stuck between a rock and a hard place.
 Someone may try and draw you in and favour them in a workplace disagreement “You saw me send the email at 10.30.
 Can you tell Sandra please?”
 In these situations, it is advisable to politely say that you don’t want to get involved.
 If it is a serious business matter, then you should always answer honestly and cast all biases aside.

 A highly political working environment can encourage healthy competition, active involvement in all company activities and employees going above and beyond.
-However, if it isn’t properly managed, it can also generate tension, disengage employees and create divides.
+If it isn’t properly managed it can also generate tension, disengage employees and create divides.
 Over time this will lead to more serious business issues.

 By keeping a watchful eye on your people and advising them of the rules of engagement – you will encourage healthy workplace politics and create a hard-working culture where everyone is pulling in the same direction.